Jordi-Jaspers/GBA_INFCQ/README.md

 16/11/2018

 #GBA_INFCQ [Biography]:
 This repository contains the GBA-Project for the course [INFCQ] 2018-2019.
-The game is turn-based RPG game like final fantasy 4 advance.
+The Game is a combination between Final Fantasy and mario sprites.
+You can move between different stages and kill enemies.
+There is a working ending screen and a splash screen at the beginning.
+not quite a fatastic game but I tried.

+TURN OF BACKGROUND LAYER 3 TO PLAY THE GAME!

 DISCLAIMER:
 All the code that is copied or used from other sources will be mentioned in the reference section of this file.